One-skeleton posets of Bruhat interval polytopes: Vertex-degree monotonicity

-In the previous section we established Theorem~\ref{thm:injection} when the edge $c \xLeftrightarrow{u} d$ was an upward edge, meaning it points from a smaller index to a larger.
+In the previous section we established the well-definedness of the map in Theorem~\ref{thm:injection} when the edge $c \xLeftrightarrow{u} d$ was an upward edge, meaning it points from a smaller index to a larger.
 In this section, we cover the downward edges; this requires a more careful analysis because it is no longer the case that there is some 2-dimensional face of $Q_w$ containing the edges under consideration.